-Launched in 2021, the new Joan Mitchell Fellowship re-envisions and enhances the impact of the Foundation's earlier Painters & Sculptors Grants through a multi-year commitment.
+Launched in 2021, the Joan Mitchell Fellowship re-envisions and enhances the impact of the Foundation's previous grant programs through a multi-year commitment.

 The Joan Mitchell Fellowship re-envisions the Foundation’s oldest program, the Painters & Sculptors Grants (awarded from 1994-2020), to deepen its investment in artists’ long-term success through a multi-year fellowship with related professional offerings.
 As an unrestricted award, artists make the decisions about how best to develop their work and careers.

 Each spring, we invite a diverse range of artists and arts professionals to nominate artists at any career stage who:

 - are making exceptional work in the evolving fields of painting and sculpture

 - are deserving of greater acknowledgment on a national level

 - will benefit from the recognition and resources that the award provides

 To be eligible to apply, artists must first be nominated by one of the Foundation’s invited grant nominators.
 Nominations are limited to:

 - Artists based in a U.S. state or territory

 Given that the Fellowship is an expansion of the Painters & Sculptors Grants (awarded 1994–2020), previous recipients of that grant are not eligible for the Fellowship.